Convert a Mountain Bike to a Cruiser

 Cost Breakdown and Budget Tips for Conversion

 Converting a mountain bike to a cruiser can be done on a small budget or with higher-end parts.
-Low-budget conversions can cost around $80 to $150, while premium upgrades may reach $300 to $400, depending on components.
+Low-budget conversions can cost $80 to $150, while premium upgrades may cost $300 to $400, depending on the components.

 Some parts are worth spending more on for comfort and durability.
 A good cruiser saddle, quality handlebars, and smooth tires make a big difference in ride experience.
 These items last longer and make the bike feel more like a proper cruiser.